TobbyFranc/TobbyFranc/README.md

 - 👋 Hi, I’m @TobbyFranc
-- 👀 I’m interested in Tech
+- 👀 I do Tech (...and a bit of medic on the side)
-- 🌱 I’m currently learning Frontend_dev
+- 🌱 I’m a Frontend_dev
-- 💞️ I’m looking to collaborate on any available projects
+- 💞️ Hit me up for collaboration on any available projects
 - 📫 How to reach me?
 Check with tobbyfranc@gmail.com

 <!---